Climate change and sustainability disputes: Asset Management perspectives

 The legislation is broad in its scope.
 In respect of manufacturers of financial products it includes an alternative investment fund manager (AIFM), an investment firm that provides portfolio management and a manufacturer of a pension product.
 Financial advisers include, among others, an AIFM and a UCITS management company that provide investment advice.
 Financial product is also widely defined and includes an alternative investment fund and a pension product.

 The Commission’s Sustainable Finance Action Plan also includes a Regulation on the establishment of a framework to facilitate sustainable investment (Taxonomy Regulation).
 This Regulation establishes the criteria for determining whether an economic activity qualifies as environmentally sustainable for the purposes of establishing the degree to which an investment is environmentally sustainable.
 The Regulation applies to “financial market participants” which are defined by reference to the SFDR.
-At the time of writing the Regulation had not become applicable.
+The Regulation will become applicable on 1 January 2022 in respect of climate change mitigation and adaptation, and 1 January 2023 in respect of the other environmental objectives.

 Australia’s approach to ESG regulation, as it applies to asset managers and superannuation trustees, is primarily focused on the enhancement of product disclosures and the acknowledgement of ESG risks and opportunities.
 It is foreseeable that the growing acknowledgement that ESG factors impose a material financial risk in relation to financial products will encourage asset managers and superannuation trustees to more frequently include reference to ‘climate change risk’ within the ‘significant risks’ of the product disclosure statement.